trufflesuite/truffle/packages/truffle-core/docs/advanced/configuration.md

 };
 ```

 The default configuration ships with three options specified: `build`, `deploy`, and `rpc`.
-These options as well as non-default options are detailed below:
+These options as well as non-default options are detailed below.

 # Options